This is the amount of social media users out there. In 2023, this represents more than half of the world’s population.

 Today, social media isn’t just for chatting with friends and most businesses have somewhat of a presence on social media.
 What’s more, it has become a powerful sales tool.

-At the very least, your business needs to be there to answer customers and stay connected.
+At the very least, your business needs to be on social media to answer customers and stay connected.

 This is, of course, easier said than done as your target audience is likely active on a LOT of different social sites, may it be Facebook, Twitter, Instagram, YouTube, Pinterest or even world-famous sites such as Reddit.